ioBroker/ioBroker.docs/docs/en/config/multihost.md

 3. `iobroker restart`

 ### Slave configuration
-** This step is absolutely necessary if Redis DB is in use. **
+**This step is absolutely necessary if Redis DB is used.**

 Please enter via the console on the slave

 1. `iobroker setup custom`

-Fill in the menu that now appears as follows
+Complete the menu that appears as follows

 ```
 Type of objects DB [(f)ile, (c)ouch, (r)edis], default [file]: f